ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

 int counter = 0;
 ```

-The `motionState` variable will hold the value from the `motionPin` between checks, so we know what the previous value was.
-We default this variable to a `LOW` state, which corresponds to no motion having been detected in our program.
+The `motionState` variable holds the value from the `motionPin` between checks, so you know what the previous value was.
+The default value for this variable is `LOW`, which corresponds to no motion detected.

-The `val` variable will hold the current value from the `motionPin` after each check.
+The `val` variable holds the current value from the `motionPin` after each check.

-Finally, the `counter` variable will hold the number of times motion was detected since the device was turned on.
+Finally, the `counter` variable holds the number of times motion was detected since the device was turned on.

 ### Helper functions

-To make our code easier to read and maintain we've created a few helper functions we can call from our main code.
+To make the code easier to read and maintain there are a few helper functions called from the main code.

 ```arduino {linenos=table,linenostart=23}
 // Beep the buzzer twice in quick succession